MicrosoftDocs/power-automate-docs/articles/process-mining-alm-entities-solutions.md

   - enduser
 ---

-# Transfer ALM Process Mining entities with Power Platform solutions
+# Transfer ALM process mining entities with Power Platform solutions

 Application lifecycle management (ALM) in Process Mining allows you to transfer your process mining entities with Power Platform solutions.
-You need to be in your Dev environment to create and export your solution.
-Then, you change to your Test environment to import your solution.
+To complete the transfer, you need to create and export your solution in your Dev environment.
+Then, you need to change to your Test environment to import it.

 The source and target of your process mining artifacts determine which environment you need to use: